 Fees and Charges Associated with Overdraft Facility

 - Some banks may charge a daily fee on the amount that is overdrawn until it is repaid to the bank.
-There can be different alternatives to this such as there might be a weekly fee or a monthly fee or all three.
+There can be different alternatives to this, such as there might be a weekly fee or a monthly fee, or all three.
 These fees are usually tiered, depending on the amount overdrawn.

 - The banks might also charge a fixed setup fee for starting the overdraft facility.

-All the overdraft charges depend on multiple factors such as bank policy, the borrower’s credit score, collateral availability, customer loyalty, etc. It may happen that the same bank is offering a different rate of interests on overdraft to two different customers.
+All the overdraft charges depend on multiple factors such as bank policy, the borrower’s credit score, collateral availability, customer loyalty, etc. It may happen that the same bank is offering a different rate of interest on overdraft to two different customers.
 This facility is completely tailor-made.